pddpdd20020105/tswd-portfolio/makeover-monday.md

 Based on this critique, I decided that my redesign should focus on making comparisons between countries easier.
 I plan to use a simpler layout, clearer labels, and fewer unnecessary visual elements.

+### Reflection on the Critique Method

+Stephen Few's Data Visualization Effectiveness Profile helped me evaluate the visualization from different perspectives instead of simply deciding whether I liked it.
+For example, I found the original visualization strong in aesthetics and engagement because the circular layout, colors, and country flags attract attention.
+However, when considering perceptibility and intuitiveness, I found that the same design makes it harder to compare values across countries.

+Compared with the Good Charts method, I found this profile useful because it breaks a visualization into more specific qualities.
+However, some of the ratings still felt subjective.
+A visually engaging design may work well for a general audience even if it is less effective for precise comparisons.
+This made me realize that the effectiveness of a visualization also depends on its audience and purpose.

 ## Step 3: Sketch a Solution

 Based on my critique, I created a horizontal bar chart as my initial redesign.
 I sorted the countries by their services trade balances and added value labels to make comparisons easier.